What is Bloomsbury?

-The area of Bloomsbury lay between those twin centres, north of Holborn, and building began on the area around 1660, when the Earl of Southampton built the first London Square – Bloomsbury Square, which still exists today.
-Building on Great Ormond Street and the environs followed soon after, and there are many Stuart buildings that remain in that area.
+The area of Bloomsbury lay between those twin centres, north of Holborn.
+Bloomsbury’s history began as building commenced around 1660, as the Earl of Southampton built the first London square: Bloomsbury Square, which still exists today.
+Building on Great Ormond Street and the environs followed soon after, with many Stuart buildings that remain in that area.

 Some buildings from as early as 1680 still survive on Great Russell Street.

-One can see in this famous map of 1746 the beginnings of Bloomsbury.
+One can see in this famous historical map of 1746 the beginnings of Bloomsbury.

-In this map already we can see Bloomsbury Square, Red Lyon Square, Grays Inn and The Foundling Hospital (now Coram’s Fields).
+We can already see Bloomsbury Square, Red Lyon Square, Gray’s Inn and The Foundling Hospital (now Coram’s Fields).
 At that time, Euston Road did not exist.